HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 ## Summary

 Open source protocol governance is something that’s constantly iterated and improved upon.
 The blockchain space is relatively young, and compared to  traditional governance processes so is open source software in general.
 The large number of different blockchain projects represent a huge real-world sandbox.
-Many differents attempts at creating fair governance are being tried in parallel at this stage, and only experimentation and constant iteration will improve governance by making it more transparent, efficient and fairer.
+Many differents attempts at creating fair governance are being tried in parallel at this stage, and only experimentation and constant iteration will improve governance by making it more transparent, efficient and fair.

 > "In fact, the search of a perfect organizational structure for cryptocurrency governance, may not be that different from the search for the best ways for governing human societies." - Ken Alabs